 What do I do if my peanut butter cookie dough is too sticky?

 Chill it for a few hours in the refrigerator.
 Or in the freezer to speed up the process.
-If you still find it sticky, add a tsp or 2 of flour to the dough.
+If you still find it sticky, add a teaspoon or 2 of flour to the dough.

 Can I use natural peanut butter for cookies?